ninewise/dissertation/umgap/chapter.md

 source command line tool implemented in Rust for taxonomic profiling of shotgun metagenomes.
-It differs from state-of-the-art tools in its use of protein code regions identified in short reads for robust taxonomic identifications, a broad-spectrum index that can identify both archaea, bacteria, eukaryotes and viruses, a non-monolithic design, and support for interactive visualizations of complex biodiversities.[^foot:umgap]
+It differs from state-of-the-art tools in its use of protein code regions identified in short reads for robust taxonomic identifications, a broad-spectrum index that includes archaea, bacteria, eukaryotes and viruses, a non-monolithic design, and support for interactive visualizations of complex biodiversities.[^foot:umgap]

 [^foot:umgap]: This chapter is based on the article: Felix Van der Jeugt, Rien Maertens, Aranka Steyaert, Pieter Verschaffelt, Caroline